PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--
 So here is our component with the new utils added in.
 You can see, I put all that code in the `<script context="module"`.
 Why?
 Simple, I like to keep my svelte specific code in regular script, and the other stuff, like constant variables, pure functions etc in script context module for better organisation.
-Think of it as this: Reactive code in regular old script, non reactive in context module script.
-Not necessary reactive vs non reactive, but you get the idea.

 [CLICK]